isc-projects/kea/doc/guide/api.rst

        }
    }

-   Another example that removes IPv6 host identifier by DUID and specific subnet-id is:
+   Another example that removes the IPv6 host identifier by DUID and specific subnet-id is:
    {
        "command": "cache-remove",
        "arguments": {